intel/terraform-intel-aws-eks/policies.md

 This file documents the HashiCorp Sentinel policies that apply to this module

 ## EKS Policy
-Description: The configured "virtual_machine_size" should be an Intel Xeon 3rd Generation(code-named Ice Lake) Scalable processors
+Description: The configured "instance_type" should be an Intel Xeon 3rd Generation(code-named Ice Lake) Scalable processors

-Resource type:
+Resource type: self_managed_node_group

-Parameter: vm_size
+Parameter: instance_type

 Allowed Types